| No. 147 (right) is a near match to its next door neighbor. |

 Using the name of Frank Buldo he infiltrated the Gaetano Bresci

-association with the group through 1915 and lived in a furnished room with
+association with the group through 1915 while living in a furnished room with

 Squad at Police Headquarters.